TimSVector/vc_scripts_submodule/README.md

       --print_exc           Prints exceptions
       --timing              Prints timing information for metrics generation -v, --verbose         Enable verbose output
+      --version             Diplays the version of the script.
 ```

 # Change log
+7/2025
+* Updated to produce a version of the script (--version) based on push date and commit ID

 5/2025
 * Updated the index.html to include the proper CSS for PC Lint Plus
 * Added support for manage.exe parallel build/executes